samboamaza/forecasting_consumer_spending/analysis.md

 spending is associated with High consumer confidence in the economic market.
 Consumer confidence provides governments and businesses with an analysis on consumer perception (Vitez).
-The goal of this paper is to use quantitative, statistical/econometric and machine learning methods to studied in ECON 411 (Forecasting Methods) to produce and evaluate consumer spending forecasts.
+The goal of this paper is to use quantitative, statistical/econometric and machine learning methods to produce and evaluate consumer spending forecasts.

 # Data